voutilad/virtio_vmmci/README.md

 [15670.027879] virtio_vmmci: [clock_work_func] clock synchronization routine finished
 ```

-If you check `date` or `datetimectl` you should see a system time that is close
+If you check `date` or `timedatectl` you should see a system time that is close
 to your OpenBSD host time.

 ## But...why?
 Why did you do this?